-Street maintenance, public safety services, sewers, housing and redevelopment, parks, streetlights, and community centers all rely on public revenue collected by the city of Richmond-revenue that is largely generated from taxes and fees on local businesses, property owners, and residents.
-With Richmond's public streets in worse condition than any other urban area in the nine-county Bay Area, parks across the city in dilapidated conditions,3 and other considerable needs for improved services and infrastructure, the city is clearly in need of increased public revenue.4
+Street maintenance, public safety services, sewers, housing and redevelopment, parks, streetlights, and community centers all rely on public revenue collected by the city of Richmond-revenue that is largely generated from taxes and fees on local businesses, property owners,

+Bay Area, parks across the city in dilapidated conditions,3

 While Chevron benefits from its strategic location, the people, and the infrastructure provided by the City of Richmond, how much it gives back in terms of local revenue has not always been clear.
 The largest business in Richmond, and an important source of the revenue that funds essential city services and infrastructure, is the Chevron refinery.
 The Chevron refinery and associated operations are situated on